Teaching & Research Interests

 Scholarship, Research & Creative Activities

 Robert Ree is a designer, renderer, maker and surfer based in Toronto.
-With a Bachelor of Architecture from McGill, he spent more than a decade working on a range of projects in both Canada and the US, including a major redesign of the Public Library in Burlington, Ontario.
-Along the way, he became very interested in digital media and culture, earning a Master of Information degree from the University of Toronto, where he was a founding and active member of the Critical Making lab (a group dedicated to physical tinkering as a method of cultural research).
+With a Bachelor of Architecture from McGill, he spent more than a decade working on a range of projects in both Canada and the US, including a major redesign of the Central Library in Burlington, Ontario.
+Along the way, he became very interested in digital media and culture, earning a Master of Information degree from the University of Toronto.
+There he was a founding and active member of the Critical Making lab, a group dedicated to hands-on digital/material exploration as a method of cultural research.

 - Bachelor of Architecture (McGill University).